Should I Invest in a Startup Company?

 Examining a startup's competition is extremely important.
 You want to see that a company has a competitive advantage over other new businesses and that it's capable of operating in the mass market.
 Feedback is critical in the initial phase of a startup.
 Founders should focus on customer development and be receptive to their clients' comments and criticisms.

 If you need help determining if you should invest in a startup company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.